parkdoyeon/task_processor/README.md

 If you want to check how the task processing logic is implemented, please start from [this line](https://github.com/parkdoyeon/task_processor/blob/main/lib/task_processor/command_task.ex#L36-L42).
 I wrote on a docstring how sort operations are implemented.

 I solved a similar topological sort problem a few months ago to demonstrate the concept of the GenServer to my work colleagues.
 It was [advent of code 2018 day7](https://adventofcode.com/2018/day/7) part 2 questions.
-To keep state to find vertex with no incoming edges, `requires` in this problem, it's good to try GenServer.
+To keep state to find vertex with no incoming edges(`requires` in this problem), it's good to try GenServer.
 But for this task, requirements are rather not complex.
 So, I decided to keep it simple.
-If you want to check out my GenServer repository, here it is.

 ## More
 I spent quite a time thinking whether I use struct or any type of static schema validating task map.
 But this kind of decision depends on architecture and team convention.
-If this is an internal project, I would enjoy the convenience and efficiency of dynamic typing.
+If this is an internal project, I would go for the convenience and efficiency of dynamic typing.
 However, if requests come from outside of the world, I would use embedded schema for type checking and changeset for validation to make unexpected request payload visible.

 Hope my code not to take away your time too much.
 Thanks!